-This topic measures the number of procedures, time and cost for a small and medium-size limited liability company to start up and formally operate.
-To make the data comparable across 189 economies, Doing Business uses a standardized business that is 100% domestically owned, has start-up capital equivalent to 10 times income per capita, engages in general industrial or commercial activities and employs between 10 and 50 people within the first month of operations.
-The most recent round of data collection for the project was completed in June 2014.
+This topic measures the paid-in minimum capital requirement, number of procedures, time and cost for a small- to medium-sized limited liability company to start up and formally operate.
+To make the data comparable across 189 economies, Doing Business uses a standardized business that is 100% domestically owned, has start-up capital equivalent to 10 times income per capita, engages in general industrial or commercial activities and employs between 10 and 50 people one month after the commencement of operations, all of whom are domestic nationals.
+The most recent round of data collection for the project was completed in June 2015.
 Read the methodology.

 Use the tabs to view Starting a Business data and analysis, reform summaries, frequent questions and related resources.
 Click on economy name for detailed information.
 Click on column headers to sort.